 An Ancient Tale, A New Twist, A Musical Journey… Come and explore the legends of Thomas the Rhymer with composer Laurel Swift and designer Lizzie Watts in an engaging showcase of new folk music, artwork and songs.
 With Paul Sartin, Harriet Riley, Sarah Moody and Deborah Chalmers.

-Tickets are available via Eventbrite HERE (online booking fee applies) or at the New Room shop. £12 / £10 concessions.
+Tickets are available via Eventbrite HERE (online booking fee applies), at the New Room shop or on the door.

-Folk at the New Room is a monthly concert in a beautiful 18th Century chapel.
+Folk at the New Room is a concert series in a beautiful 18th Century chapel.

 Gigs take place on a Thursday evening at 7.30pm, with doors at 7pm.
 The New Room cafe is open beforehand from 6.30pm serving drinks, soup, and a delicious selection of homemade cakes.

-Launching in November 2017 with Methera, Folk at the New Room has welcomed artists including Laura Smyth & Ted Kemp, and Bristol Folk Singers, with many more exciting local and international artists to come throughout 2018.
+Launching in November 2017 with Methera, Folk at the New Room has welcomed artists including Becky Price & Jon Swayne, I Fratelli Tarzanelli, and Bristol Folk Singers, with many more exciting local and international artists to come throughout 2018.

 Coming up in 2018: